Marju Lepajõe

-Marju Lepajõe (28 October 1962 - 4 July 2019) was an Estonian classical philologist, translator and religious historian.
+Marju Lepajõe (28 October 1962 - 4 July 2019) was an Estonian classical philologist, translator and historian of religion.

 Early life and education

 Lepajõe was born on 28 October 1962 to the scientists Jaan Lepajõe (et) (an expert in cereal production) and Leida Lepajõe (et) (an expert in chicken and egg production).
 She had two brothers and a sister; her brother Madis Lepajõe (et) became Deputy Mayor of Tartu in 2018.

 Lepajõe graduated from the Department of Philology at the University of Tartu in 1982.
 Between 1988-91, she studied classical philology at Leningrad State University.
 In 1996, Lepajõe defended her Master's degree in Classical Philology at the University of Tartu, her research project was entitled: The Fictitious Element in the Dares Phrygian Trojan Chronicle and Its Links to Contemporary Historiography.
 In 2018, Lepajõe defended her doctoral dissertation, which was entitled: Pastors and Literary Culture: Variations of Christian Humanism in Estonia and Livonia in the First Half of the 17th Century.
 She was awarded a Doctor of Philosophy degree as a result.